Secrets of Pagua Bay

 Some secrets are buried in ash

-“The fire that consumed the little house on Pagua Bay took everything—the lovers, the truth, and the peace of an entire village.”
+“The fire that consumed the little house on Pagua Bay took everything.
+The lovers, the truth, and the peace of an entire village.”

 Deborah Balthazar